joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 2.0.9 =

+* Bug fix: Limit how long a cart expiration can be extended.
+* Filter: add `mt_virtual_inventory` filter to dynamically modify the virtual inventory.

 = 2.0.8 =

 * Bug fix: Add to cart forms checked submitted count incorrectly for making availability comparisons.